LuridSorcerer/pokemon-stadium-2-randomizer/README.md

 ### Windows

 1. Set up wxWidgets
     * I compiled it with Mingw-w64.
-The win-builds version did not work, so I used this package from SourceForge.
-(Don't forget to add the bin folder to your path!) https://sourceforge.net/projects/mingw-w64/
+The win-builds version did not work, so I used this package from SourceForge: https://sourceforge.net/projects/mingw-w64/

+        Don't forget to add the bin folder to your path!

+        It is possible that the pre-built binaries could work with Visual Studio, but I did not test this. glhf

     * This YouTube video pointed me in the right direction as far as the compilation goes: https://www.youtube.com/watch?v=vmobZRIlBMU
         * Download the wxWidgets code: https://github.com/wxWidgets/wxWidgets/releases/download/v3.0.4/wxWidgets-3.0.4.zip